 The ASUS VG248QE is one of the most popular 144Hz gaming monitors for competitive FPS gaming.
 It’s affordable, reliable, and along with its quick 144Hz refresh rate, it offers a rapid 1ms response time speed for motion blur-free gaming experience.
 The design is modern and sleek as well as fully ergonomic with tilt, height, swivel, and pivot adjustments.

 However, straight out of the box, the ASUS VG248QE colors are rather washed out with poor gamma performance.
-While this may repulse certain players from an otherwise perfect monitor for gaming, there is something you can do to fix the image quality – and it’s quite simple actually.
+While this may repulse certain players from an otherwise perfect monitor for gaming, there is something you can do to fix the image quality – and it’s really simple actually.

 By tweaking some adjustments in the OSD (On-Screen Display) menu and installing the correct ICC profile, you will be able to find the perfect ASUS VG248QE settings for your needs.
 Keep in mind that each ASUS VG248QE monitor is little different, they’re not entirely identical; so, you may need to further tweak the settings a bit to fit your preferences.